-This report is provided by both the internal monitoring team and the external monitoring agency.
-The internal semi-annual report is based on information from quarterly and monthly reports and the results of any consultation meeting conducted by the internal monitoring team.
-For the EMA, semiannual reports will be provided based on the review of any available internal monitoring report, field observation, household survey, FGD and other stakeholder consultation.
-The report name for the EMA will be "first semiannual report" that will be provided six months after the contract.
+This report is provided by both internal monitoring team and the external monitoring agency.
+The internal semi-annual report is based on information from quarterly and monthly reports, as well as the results of any consultation meeting conducted by the internal monitoring team.
+For the EMA, semiannual report will be provided based on the review to the any available internal monitoring report, field observation, household survey, FGD and other stakeholder consultation.
+The report name for the EMA will be "first semiannual report" that will be provided after six months of the contract.